jupyter-server/jupyter_server/docs/source/other/full-config.rst

     This procedure, namely 'atomic_writing', causes some bugs on file system whitout operation order enforcement (like some networked fs).
     If set to False, the new notebook is written directly on the old one which could fail (eg: full filesystem or quota )

+FileContentsManager.allow_hidden : Bool
+    Default: ``False``

+    Allow access to hidden files

+FileContentsManager.checkpoints : Instance
+    Default: ``None``

+    No description

+FileContentsManager.checkpoints_class : Type
+    Default: ``'jupyter_server.services.contents.checkpoints.Checkpoints'``

+    No description

+FileContentsManager.checkpoints_kwargs : Dict
+    Default: ``{}``

+    No description

 FileContentsManager.delete_to_trash : Bool
     Default: ``True``

     If True (default), deleting files will send them to the platform's trash/recycle bin, where they can be recovered.
 If False, deleting files really deletes them.

+FileContentsManager.files_handler_class : Type
+    Default: ``'jupyter_server.files.handlers.FilesHandler'``

+    handler class to use when serving raw file requests.

+    Default is a fallback that talks to the ContentsManager API, which may be inefficient, especially for large files.

+    Local files-based ContentsManagers can use a StaticFileHandler subclass, which will be much more efficient.

+    Access to these files should be Authenticated.

+FileContentsManager.files_handler_params : Dict
+    Default: ``{}``

+    Extra parameters to pass to files_handler_class.

+    For example, StaticFileHandlers generally expect a `path` argument specifying the root directory from which to serve files.

+FileContentsManager.hide_globs : List
+    Default: ``['__pycache__', '*.pyc', '*.pyo', '.DS_Store', '*.so', '*.dyl...``

+    Glob patterns to hide in file and directory listings.

 FileContentsManager.post_save_hook : Any
     Default: ``None``